Menu

 What are the audit requirements for ECDS and who determines whether a system “qualifies”?

-All data used for HEDIS reporting are required to be audited.
-Some data sources used for ECDS reporting are considered supplemental data for traditional HEDIS reporting and therefore are audited following the supplemental data validation requirements.
-Plans should complete an Audit Roadmap section for each source being considered for use and work with their auditors through the validation, categorization and approval process of each source.
+All data used for HEDIS reporting must be audited.
+Some sources used for the ECDS reporting methodology, such as clinical, registry and case management data, are labeled as supplemental sources for the traditional HEDIS reporting methodologies.
+Therefore, these sources are audited following the supplemental data validation requirements.
+Plans should complete the Audit Roadmap documentation for all sources considered for use and work with their auditors through the validation and approval process.
 Specific questions can be asked through MyNCQA.

 What types of data would typically be leveraged from case management systems?